dfrdn/gulapa-law/content/lawyers/aris-l-gulapa.md

 startDate: 2015-09-01T07:18:35.654Z
 email: aris.gulapa@gulapalaw.com
 mobile: N/A
-description: "Aris is the founding partner of the firm.\r

-  \r

-  After accumulating a wealth of experience from his legal practice in Manila, Vietnam, Singapore, Tokyo and New York, Aris set up Gulapa Law.\r\n"
+description: Aris is the founding partner of Gulapa Law.
+He established the firm after accumulating a wealth of experience from his legal practice in Manila, Vietnam, Singapore, Tokyo, and New York.
 image: /img/aris_hgp2568-copy.jpg
 admissions:
   - New York Bar, 2014